-- 71. Of the damage caused by the storm, what would NOT be insured under Aissha's insurance policy? - A. The damage to the fence. - B. The damage to the garage. - C. The damage to the roof. - D. The damage to the shed. - 72.
-Jarek asks whether he is covered for his recent paint accident, ignoring any excess.
-Which policy, if any, is this covered under? - A. He will be covered under both his household-related policies. - B. He will not be covered for the damage under any circumstances. - C. The insurance policy with his bank is the only one which will cover the damage. - D. The insurance policy with his building society is the only one which will cover the damage. - 73.
-Jarek was playing badminton at his local sports centre and broke his racket during the game.
-How will the policy with his building society respond to his claim? - A. The claim will be declined. - B. The claim will be paid subject to the standard excess. - C. The insurer will suggest claiming from the sports centre. - D. A larger excess will be applied to claim.
+- 71. Of the damage caused by the storm, what would NOT be insured under Aissha's insurance policy?

+- A. The damage to the fence.

+- B. The damage to the garage.

+- C. The damage to the roof.

+- D. The damage to the shed.

+- 72. Jarek asks whether he is covered for his recent paint accident, ignoring any excess.
+Which policy, if any, is this covered under?

+- A. He will be covered under both his household-related policies.

+- B. He will not be covered for the damage under any circumstances.

+- C. The insurance policy with his bank is the only one which will cover the damage.

+- D. The insurance policy with his building society is the only one which will cover the damage.

+- 73. Which items, if any, will be covered as a result of Aissha's cleaning accident?

+- A. Both the television and computer.

+- B. Computer only.

+- C. Neither the television nor computer.

+- D. Television only.

 - 74. Aissha and Jarek ask whether they can successfully claim for the damage to the caravan.
 What is the correct position? - A. Neither are covered for the damage. - B. Jarek is covered under his policy, subject to any excess. - C. Aissha is covered under her policy, subject to any excess. - D. The full cost of the damage is covered under both of their policies. - 75.
 Aissha is concerned that Dave may sue her following his accident.
-What is the correct position? - A. She is likely to be liable and her policy covers her up to a maximum of £1,000,000. - B. She is likely to be liable and her policy covers her up to a maximum of £2,000,000. - C. She is likely to be liable and her policy covers her up to a maximum of £5,000,000. - D. There is no legal liability and therefore any action is likely to be unsuccessful.
+What is the correct position? - A. She is likely to be liable and her policy covers her up to a maximum of £1,000,000. - B. She is likely to be liable and her policy covers her up to a maximum of £2,000,000. - C. She is likely to be liable and her policy covers her up to a maximum of £5,000,000. - D. There is no apparent legal liability and therefore any action is likely to be unsuccessful.